-1. Have a basic knowledge of the history of programming languages.
+- 1. Recognize the history of programming languages. - 2.
+Discuss and distinguish the procedural, object-oriented, functional, and logic programming paradigms. - 3.
+Explain the roles of interpreters, compilers, and virtual machines. - 4.
+Critique the design of a programming language.

-- 2. Have a basic knowledge of the procedural, object-oriented, functional, and logic programming paradigms. - 3.
-Understand the roles of interpreters, compilers, and virtual machines. - 4.
-Critique the design of a programming language. - 5.
-Read and produce context-free grammars. - 6.
-Write recursive-descent parsers for simple languages, by hand or with a parser generator. - 7.
+- 5. Read and produce context-free grammars. - 6.
+Write recursive-descent parsers for simple languages. - 7.
 Understand variable scoping and lifetimes. - 8.
 Write interpreters for simple languages that involve arithmetic expressions, bindings of values to names, and function calls. - 9.
 Understand type systems. - 10.
 Understand the implementation of procedure calls and stack frames. - 11.
 Produce programs in a functional programming language in excess of 200 LOC.